logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/beam.md

 ---
-description: Documentation on how to configure an Apache Beam Dataflow Runner job to write features in to the Hopsworks Feature Store
+description: Documentation on how to configure an Apache Beam Dataflow Runner job to write features to the Hopsworks Feature Store
 ---
 # Apache Beam Dataflow Runner

-Connecting to the Feature Store from an Apache Beam Dataflow Runner, requires Hopsworks certificates.
+Connecting to the Feature Store from an Apache Beam Dataflow Runner, requires configuring the Hopsworks certificates.
 For this in your Beam Java application `pom.xml` file include following snippet:
 ```
     <resources>
       <resource>